… of black opal and diamond earrings with triangular tops set in platinum.

 14k gold ring with a textured surface.

 American, ca. 1960.

-Pair of black opal and diamond earrings with triangular tops set in platinum.
+Pair of onyx and diamond drop earrings set in platinum.

 Appropriately dubbed “the queen of gems,” pearls have long been associated with royalty, crowning the heads of many queens throughout history.
 Cleopatra’s legendary pearl earrings, Byzantium’s Empress Theodora’s pearl tiara, and Queen Elizabeth I’s pearl-studded ensembles, for example, immediately spring to mind.
 But here at A La Vieille Russie, we think of Empress Alexandra Feodorovna.

 The Tsarina was not particularly interested in fashion, preferring simpler, lightweight gowns to the sumptuous finery she donned at court.
 Her taste in jewelry was similar, favoring pearls over other gems, noted by American writer Kellogg Durland, who traveled to Russia in 1907 to write about the Empress.
 He later reflected on this visit in his 1911 book, “Royal Romances of To-Day,” in which he remarks on Alexandra’s fondness for pearls: